-CHALLENGE: After the devastation of two major earthquakes in Christchurch, New Zealand, the city was left without any major outdoor gathering place, for sport or entertainment.
+After the devastation of two major earthquakes in Christchurch, New Zealand, the city was left without any major outdoor gathering place, for sport or entertainment.
 The Government decided to build a temporary stadium, and the challenge was to build a cost-effective stadium, as quickly as possible, to the highest possible safety standards, with great atmosphere and sightlines.

 AMI Stadium creates a unique gathering space in Christchurch, using fabric and graphics to embrace the temporary nature of the stadium and give it a special identity.
 The stadium construction utilised recycling as the main way of sourcing materials, recycling the pitch, seating and screens.